Auf Christi Himmelfahrt allein, BWV 128

 Auf Christi Himmelfahrt allein (On Christ's ascension into heaven alone), BWV 128, (Note: "BWV" is Bach-Werke-Verzeichnis, a thematic catalogue of Bach's works.) is a church cantata by Johann Sebastian Bach.
-Bach composed it in Leipzig for the Feast of the Ascension and first performed it on 10 May 1725.
+Bach composed it in Leipzig for the Feast of the Ascension and led the first performance on 10 May 1725.

 It is the fourth of nine cantatas on texts by Christiana Mariana von Ziegler, with whom Bach collaborated at the end of his second cantata cycle.
 It begins, unlike the previous three, with a chorale fantasia like the chorale cantatas, using the first stanza of a 1636 hymn for Ascension Day by Ernst Sonnemann.
 For a closing chorale she used the fourth stanza of "O Jesu, meine Lust" with text by Matthäus Avenarius.
 The theme of the cantata is the reaction of the believer to the absence of Jesus, including hope to see him again "face to face".
 Bach scored the cantata for three vocal soloists (alto, tenor and bass), a four-part choir and a Baroque instrumental ensemble of two horns, trumpet, two oboes, oboe d'amore, oboe da caccia, strings and basso continuo, in a rich and varied instrumentation.

 History and words

 Bach composed the cantata in his second year in Leipzig for the feast of the Ascension.
-The prescribed readings for the feast day were from the Acts of the Apostles, Jesus telling his disciples to preach and baptize, and his Ascension, and from the Gospel of Mark.
+The prescribed readings for the feast day were an epistle reading from the Acts of the Apostles, Jesus telling his disciples to preach and baptize, and his Ascension, and a Gospel reading from Mark.
 In his second year in Leipzig, Bach had composed chorale cantatas between the first Sunday after Trinity and Palm Sunday, but for Easter returned to cantatas on more varied texts, possibly because he lost his librettist.
 Nine of his cantatas for the period between Easter and Pentecost are based on texts of Christiana Mariana von Ziegler, including this cantata.
 Bach later inserted most of them in his third annual cycle, but kept this one and BWV 68 for Pentecost in his second annual cycle, possibly because they both begin with a chorale fantasia like the chorale cantatas, whereas many of the others begin with a bass solo as the vox Christi.